| | |

 Pickle pasta salad ingredients in a glass bowl with the cream dressing next to it in a separate bowl on a marble countertop.

-Why You'll Love My Pickle Pasta Salad
+Why You'll Love This Dill Pickle Pasta Salad

 Overhead view of pickle pasta salad in a white serving bowl, blue kitchen cloth and kitchen utensils with fresh dill on a wooden surface.